wp-plugins/news-ticker-benaceur/readme.txt

 == Changelog ==

+= 1.1.9 =
+* Fixed a compatibility problem with some browsers.
+* Adding hover color and height in the option page in admin panel.
 = 1.1.8 =
 * Adding "Latest comments" and the ability to include or exclude cat id/post id.
 = 1.1.7 =